“Serene hilltop bungalows near Kandy with a dreamy backdrop of highland tea gardens and distant blue mountains, but above all, incredible hosts”

 - Safe box

-Drinks are included in the price.
-Bottled water, local beer and spirits are available throughout the day, while imported wine is offered at dinner.
+Bottled water, local beer and spirits are available throughout the day.
 Ellerton also has its own supply of clean spring water.
-There are tea- and coffee-making facilities in the Valley House and afternoon tea is served in the lounge.
+There are tea- and coffee-making facilities in the Valley House and Aurora Bungalow and afternoon tea is served in the lounge.

 - Coffee / tea making